Demonetization in India- The Great Fiasco

-The entire opposition including Congress, CPI, CPIM, AIADMK, BSP, DMK, TMC, JD (U), NCP, RJD and SP observed a protest day November 28, 2016.
+The entire opposition including Congress, CPI, CPIM, AIADMK, BSP, DMK, TMC, JD (U), NCP, RJD, and SP observed a protest day November 28, 2016.
 They protested in front of different banks and demand the return of people's money.
 In Bihar, 15 trains were blocked and stranded.
-Protest marches and rallies were organised in West Bengal, Maharashtra and UP.
-In Kerala, the shops, business establishments, school and colleges remained closed throughout the state and the movements of private vehicles were disrupted at different places.
+Protest marches and rallies were organized in West Bengal, Maharashtra, and UP.
+In Kerala, the shops, business establishments, school, and colleges remained closed throughout the state and the movements of private vehicles were disrupted at different places.

 Criticism of Court and Experts